 If you are presented with a warrant by a federal immigration enforcement officer seeking to enter CSU housing or other limited access areas of your workspace on CSU property, take steps to ensure that the immigration enforcement officer has authority to enter the property before admitting them.
 As noted above, administrative warrants do not authorize entry without consent, but a judicial search or arrest warrant may authorize entry without consent.
-Because it can be difficult to distinguish among different kinds of warrants, ask the officer for their name, identification number and agency affiliation; ask for a copy of the warrant or subpoena presented, inform the officer that you are not obstructing their process but need to consult with the designated campus official for assistance and then contact that individual.
-If this individual cannot be reached, you may also contact University Counsel and/or UPD.
+Because it can be difficult to distinguish among different kinds of warrants, ask the officer for his or her name, identification number and agency affiliation; ask for a copy of the warrant or subpoena presented, inform the officer that you are not obstructing their process but need to consult with University Counsel and/or UPD for assistance, and contact University Counsel and/or UPD.